Brandon Sesay

-Brandon Sesay (born December 16, 1986) is an American football defensive lineman for the Albany Empire of the National Arena League (NAL).
-He played college football at the Texas Tech University and attended Douglass High School in Atlanta, Georgia.
-He has been a member of the Iowa Barnstormers, West Texas Roughnecks, San Antonio Talons, Tampa Bay Storm, Portland Steel and Washington Valor.
+Brandon Sesay (born December 16, 1986) is an American former professional football defensive lineman who played in the Arena Football League (AFL).
+He played college football at the Texas Tech University.
+He has been a member of the Iowa Barnstormers, West Texas Roughnecks, San Antonio Talons, Tampa Bay Storm, Portland Steel, Washington Valor, Albany Empire (AFL) and Albany Empire (NAL).